adaltas/node-nikita/docs/content/usages/control_flow.md

 });
 ```

-Note, the function `end` may receive condition options.
+Note, the function `end` may receive condition config.
 For example, the callback function from the previous example could be rewritten as:

 ```js
 function(err, {stdout}){